-The use of video-based telepsychiatry helps meet patients' needs for convenient, affordable and readily-accessible mental health services.
+The use of telemedicine in psychiatry helps meet patients' needs for convenient, affordable and readily-accessible mental health services.
 With a robust evidence base that shows telepsychiatry leading to improved outcomes and higher patient satisfaction ratings, policy makers, payers and providers are increasingly considering ways to implement and use telepsychiatry.

 The Telepsychiatry Toolkit